resester/resester/README.md

 - 👋 Hi, I’m @resester
 - 👀 I’m interested in discovery.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Analysis.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...